Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 ### Law of Demand

 As price falls, the quantity demanded rises (and the inverse).
 This is an **inverse relationship** between price and quantity demanded.$$\downarrow P \Longrightarrow \uparrow Q_D$$$$ \uparrow P \Longrightarrow \downarrow Q_D$$
-### Income Effect
+#### Income Effect

-The cheaper something is, the more money is left in the consumer's wallet,  making them feel like they can buy more (increases their *purchasing power*).
+The cheaper something is, the more money is left in the consumer's wallet,  making them feel like they can buy more (and they can; it increases their money's *purchasing power*).
 If the price of something goes down, it may feel like people are getting larger paychecks, even if their income hasn't changed.
 The inverse is also true.

-### Substitution Effect
+#### Substitution Effect

+People will look to substitute cheaper products in place of more expensive ones, trying to get a better deal.
+If a product is cheap, people will try to find more uses for it or use it more.
+The inverse is also true.

-### Diminishing Marginal Utility
+#### Diminishing Marginal Utility

 The more of something you consume, the less [[#Utility]] each additional unit gives.
 This applies to most consumables (food, clothes, etc.). *Spice of life*.
 As this occurs, consumers will only buy more units of a product if the price is reduced with the utility.
 > ex.
 Eating the 100th banana doesn't have the same enjoyment as the 1st banana.

+### Individual and Market

+While individual demand is easier to calculate, the market demand is just the aggregate sum of individual demands in a market.

+### Determinants of Demand

+While price is the main driver of demand, other *determinants of demand* (also *demand shifters*):
 # Chapter 34
 > International Trade